weaversa/cryptol-course/labs/Language/Basics.md

-the `assert` in `concatNumbers`, and we can prove this using Cryptol's `:safe` command. `:safe` uses a theorem prover to prove (or dis-prove with counter example) that a given function does not encounter any run-time errors, i.e. is free of undefined behavior.
+the `assert` in `concatNumbers`, and we can prove this using Cryptol's `:safe` command. `:safe` uses a theorem prover to prove (or dis-prove with counter example) that a given function does not encounter any run-time errors, _i.e._, is free of undefined behavior.

 ```cryptol
 numToASCII : {digits} (fin digits) => Integer -> [digits][8]